 I’ve written about my love of fall in Japan several times here on the blog.
 But, one thing that really makes fall in Japan special to me is Disney Halloween.
 I never could get into Halloween when I was younger (more on that later).
 However, once I started teaching children in 2011, I finally got to experience all the spooky fun for myself.
-Nearly 10 years later, there’s no denying that Halloween is catching on in Japan, and I’m here for it!
+More than 10 years later, there’s no denying that Halloween is catching on in Japan, and I’m here for it!

 Easter, Christmas, Halloween and Being a Christian in Japan

 As a Christian in Japan, I certainly don’t feel persecuted for my beliefs (yay to living in 21st century Japan!).
-However there are several times of the year, mainly Easter, where I just give the general population a side eye.
+However, there are several times of the year, mainly Easter, where I just give the general population a side eye.

-This post goes into detail, but basically, Easter is THE time of the year as a Christian to get dressed and eat good.
+This post goes into detail, but basically, Easter is THE time of the year as a Christian to get dressed, and eat good.
 For some reason, however, Japan is just fixated on the Easter Bunny.
 Still, I give it a few more years and Japanese people will be celebrating a proper Easter Sunday.

 (You know I’ve always wondered what happened to all the luxury bags in Japan.
-Perhaps Easter Sunday might be the holiday that brings all the burando handbags out of hiding.
+Perhaps Easter Sunday might be the holiday that brings all those burando handbags out of hiding.
 Easter Sunday parade in Ginza in 2025.
 Mark your calendars!)

 Christmas in Japan, I don’t mind, because it’s basically just a big birthday party.
 If you have friends of different cultures, backgrounds, and religions, you still celebrate their birthday, right?
-You may have to make some dietary concessions but at the end of the day, every birthday party needs good food and cake.
+You may have to make some dietary concessions, but at the end of the day, every birthday party needs good food and cake!